syncfusion-content/blazor-docs/blazor/maps/color-mapping.md

 ---
 layout: post
 title: Color Mapping in Blazor Maps Component | Syncfusion
-description: Learn about Color Mapping in Blazor Maps component of Syncfusion, and more details.
+description: Learn here all about Color Mapping in Syncfusion Blazor Maps component and more.
 platform: Blazor
 control: Maps
 documentation: ug
 ---

-# Color Mapping
+# Color Mapping in Blazor Maps Component

 Color mapping is used to customize the shape colors based on given values.
 It has three types: range color mapping, equal color mapping, and desaturation color mapping.